Veterans Affairs to mandate COVID vaccine for health care personnel, first such mandate for federal agency

 CLICK HERE TO GET THE FOX NEWS APP

-The department said that employees would also receive four hours of paid administrative leave after demonstrating that they have been vaccinated.
+The department said employees would also receive four hours of paid administrative leave after demonstrating that they have been vaccinated.

-"The safety and wellbeing of our Veterans and personnel is paramount," the VA said in a statement Monday.
+"The safety and well-being of our veterans and personnel is paramount," the VA said in a statement Monday.